 Agnieszka Polska

-Selected solo exhibitions include: A Bonobo Looks at a Butterfly, a Black Moon Eclipses the Sun, Dawid Radziszewski, Warsaw (2023), The Thousand-Year Plan, Museum of Modern Art, Warsaw, Poland (2021), The Burrow, Neuer Kunstverein, Vienna, Austria (2019) and The Demon’s Brain, Hamburger Bahnhof Museum, Berlin, Germany (2018).
-Selected group exhibitions include: My Last Will, Casino Luxembourg - Forum d’art contemporain, Luxembourg (upcoming), FOOD AGE, Galleria Nazionale d’Arte Moderna, Rome, Italy (2023), Baltic Triennial 14: The Endless Frontier, Contemporary Art Centre, Vilnius, Lithuania (2021) and VIVA ARTE VIVA, 57th International Art Exhibition of la Biennale di Venezia, Venice, Italy (2017).
+Selected solo exhibitions include: Flowers on the Sun, M HKA, Antwerp, Belgium (2024), The New Sun, Lawson Gallery, Perth, Australia (2024), A Bonobo Looks at a Butterfly, a Black Moon Eclipses the Sun, Dawid Radziszewski, Warsaw (2023), The Thousand-Year Plan, Museum of Modern Art, Warsaw, Poland (2021), Perfect Lives, Union Pacific, London, UK (2020), The Burrow, Neuer Kunstverein, Vienna, Austria (2019) and The Demon’s Brain, Hamburger Bahnhof Museum, Berlin, Germany (2018).
+Selected group exhibitions include: The New Sun, Granny Ludski's Wild Gardening, Rio Cinema, London, UK (2024), My Last Will, Casino Luxembourg - Forum d’art contemporain, Luxembourg (2024), FOOD AGE, Galleria Nazionale d’Arte Moderna, Rome, Italy (2023), Baltic Triennial 14: The Endless Frontier, Contemporary Art Centre, Vilnius, Lithuania (2021) and VIVA ARTE VIVA, 57th International Art Exhibition of la Biennale di Venezia, Venice, Italy (2017).

 Installation view: My Little Planet, The 14th Shanghai Biennale: Cosmos Cinema, China, 2023